squid-cache/squid-cache.github.io/ProgrammingGuide/ManualDocumentation.rst

 Some additional markup is added for integration with '''po4a''' translation automation. see http://po4a.alioth.debian.org/man/man3pm/Locale::Po4a::Man.3pm.php for details on specific markup and limits imposed by those tools.

-Each '''.SN''' section is preceded by an ''empty'' line.
-In ngroff syntax that is a line containing only a dot (.) as demonstrated below between the '''.TH''' line and the first '''.SN''' line.
+Each '''.SH''' section is preceded by an ''empty'' line.
+In ngroff syntax that is a line containing only a dot (.) as demonstrated below between the '''.TH''' line and the first '''.SH''' line.

 The document overview is as follows.
 Introductory header markup as shown followed by any applicable sections.
 Which are detailed in more depth below.
 {{{